openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Three default datasets can be selected:

--   **Global forest cover**: This mask will be based on the `global forest cover product from University of Maryland<https://earthenginepartners.appspot.com/science-2013-global-forest>`__.
+-   **Global forest cover**: This mask will be based on the `global forest cover product from University of Maryland <https://earthenginepartners.appspot.com/science-2013-global-forest>`_.
 The user will also need to provide the year to use and the tree cover level to differentiate forest from the rest.

     .. tip::

         The year is automatically set to the start year of the **Reference** period.

--   **TMF**: This mask will be based on the `Tropical Moist Forest product from the JRC<https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`__ .
+-   **TMF**: This mask will be based on the `Tropical Moist Forest product from the JRC<https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`.
 The user will also need to provide the year of analysis.

     .. tip::